 Remote patient monitoring devices transmit patients’ health care data to health care providers.
 These devices collect medical data and other forms of health data with the help of technology.
 The data is then securely transmitted to health care providers in different locations.
 RPM works as an advanced method to monitor patients without a clinical visit.
 Remote care capabilities allow a patient’s provider team to enact treatment modifications before catastrophic events occur.

 One of the primary benefits of RPM devices is that they integrate data directly with the provider’s EHR.
 If data isn’t put into an EHR, the chances that a provider will use it go down drastically.
-It could get lost in the shuffle or simply missed since it won’t be readily available in the doctor’s medical software.
+It could get lost in the shuffle or simply missed since it won’t be top-of-mind in the doctor’s medical software.

 Integration with an EHR means the measurements that patients take at home are easily accessible to the clinician alongside other relevant data points.
 It proactively widens the dataset that providers can use to develop and adjust treatment protocol.